Flashback Pictures! When Salman Khan & Sanjay Dutt Were Like Brothers

 Salman Khan, despite fighting court cases and serving prison sentences, has managed to retain his stardom and Sanjay Dutt, facing the same problems, has lost most of his fan following.

-Will Sanju Be A Game-changer?
+Will Sanju Be A Game Changer?

-We guess Ranbir Kapoor starrer Sanju might be a game-changer for Sanjay Dutt and the movie may bring him back to his past glory.
+We guess Ranbir Kapoor starrer Sanju might be a game changer for Sanjay Dutt and the movie may bring him back to his past glory.

 Life Is Full Of Possibilities!